konnectors/cozy-konnector-template/README.md

 ### Run

-If you have a running accessible cozy-stack you can test your the konnector without installing and/or updating the konnector in the cozy-stack :
+If you have a running accessible cozy-stack you can test your modifications to the konnector without installing and/or updating the konnector in the cozy-stack :

-You first need an installed nodejs (LTS version is fine)
+You first need an installed [nodejs] (LTS version is fine).

 Then just run (but you have to have proper COZY_CREDENTIALS, COZY_URL and COZY_FIELDS environment variables):